 Finally, it has been proposed that certain individuals may have a genetic predisposition to cell death of individual axons in the eye, resulting in the release of potentially cytotoxic substances such as glutamate, calcium, nitric oxide, and free radicals, as well as apoptosis of neighboring cells.

-If the patient has a history of progressively declining visual acuity, it is important to rule out other potential causes such as cataracts, ocular surface disorders (e.g., dry eyes or blepharitis), age-related macular degeneration, or medication side effects (e.g., cholinergic/miotics).
-Additionally, before forming a diagnosis of open-angle glaucoma, one must also consider other secondary causes of glaucoma such as pigment dispersion syndrome, intraocular tumors, exfoliation syndrome, ocular inflammatory disorders, elevated episcleral venous pressure, lens-induced glaucoma and other syndromes (e.g., Axenfeld-Rieger syndrome).
+If the patient has a history of progressively declining visual acuity, it is important to rule out other potential causes such as cataracts, ocular surface disorders (e.g., dry eyes or blepharitis), age-related macular degeneration, or medication-related side effects (e.g., cholinergic/miotics).
+Additionally, before forming a diagnosis of open-angle glaucoma, one must also consider other secondary causes of glaucoma such as pigment dispersion syndrome, steroid-induced glaucoma, intraocular tumors, exfoliation syndrome, ocular inflammatory disorders, elevated episcleral venous pressure, lens-induced glaucoma and other syndromes (e.g., Axenfeld-Rieger syndrome).